Annie-XIE/summary-os/test-blog.md

 code that makes the monitoring.
 Seems it much more nearer with the root cause:)

-Finally, I found with XenServer, our current implementation cannot get the OVS monitor's output, and thus *q-agt* cannot know there is new port added.
-But lucky enough, L2 Agent provide another way of getting the ports changes, and thus we can first use that way instead.

 Finally, I found with XenServer, our current implementation cannot get the OVS monitor's output, and thus q-agt cannot know there is new port added.
 But lucky enough, L2 Agent provide another way of getting the ports changes, and thus we can first use that way instead.

-Setting minimize_polling=false in the L2 agent's configuration file ensures the Agent does not rely on "ovsdb-client monitor", which means that the port will be identified and the tag gets added!
+Setting *minimize_polling=false* in the L2 agent's configuration file ensures the Agent does not rely on "ovsdb-client monitor", which means that the port will be identified and the tag gets added!

 In this case, this is all that was needed to get an IP address and everything else worked normally.